Josh-Human/membrane/README.md

 Room for improvement:

--   Improvement to be done 1
--   Improvement to be done 2
+-   Better understanding of when to use 'private' and public attributes
+-   Understanding of what makes a good test
+    -   e.g had a series of tests for simple getter/setter functions
+-   Understanding of project architecture

 To do:

--   Feature to be added 1
--   Feature to be added 2
+-   Refactor membrane object to have keys with value null rather than add on class
+-   Improve formatting of Sphinx web page
+-   Host documentation online
+-   Create additonal models for more complex simulations

 ## Acknowledgements

-Give credit here.

--   This project was inspired by...
--   This project was based on [this tutorial](https://www.example.com).
--   Many thanks to...
+Many thanks to my academic supervisors Professor Ferrari & Professor Baschetti.

 ## Contact

-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@Josh](https://www.linkedin.com/in/joshua-human/) - feel free to contact me!

 <!-- Optional -->
 <!-- ## License -->